 The ECU LAN is accessible via the web and can operate in "Standalone" mode.
 In Standalone mode, the ECU LAN uses its own 32 internal profiles, databased via the web interface, to determine door access.

 The ECU LAN's web interface makes setup easy and allows you to monitor your door and associated alarms from the Internet or your Intranet.

 For more information please visit: BAS Knowledge Base

 Get Your Quote (Email PDF)

-It's 7:23 AM on Saturday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 12:07 PM on Friday at our Fresno, CA, USA headquarters.
+We can start on your quote right away.

 Would you rather just call us?
 We're in the office right now.
 Call 1-800-693-0351.